roots/docs/docs/trellis/master/ssl.md

+---
+description: Trellis offers SSL/HTTPS with Let's Encrypt, along with manually provided certificates and self-signed certificates for local development environments.
+---

 # SSL

 HTTPS is now more important than ever.
 Strong encryption through HTTPS creates a safer and more secure web while protecting your site's users.